If you've lost or found a pet you can also go to Council's Facebook Animals of Mitchell Shire page.

 If your pet is not microchipped and has no identifying tags it is taken to the pound and given food and water in a safe and secure environment.
 Officers check Council's database of reported missing animals.
 If Council can match an animal with an owner then the owner is contacted.
 Please ensure that if you change your address or phone numbers, you contact Council as well as the microchip registry your pet is listed with and update those details.

-An infringement will be issued if your pet is impounded and is unregistered with Council at the time it is picked up.
-If this is the first time your pet is out, a warning will be issued for your dog wandering at large.
+An infringement for failing to register your dog or cat will be issued if your pet is impounded and is unregistered with Council at the time it is picked up.
+If this is the first time your pet is out and it is registered, a warning will be issued for the offience of wandering at large.
 For further information on offences under the Domestic Animals Act 1994, please refer to our Penalties and Infringements page.

 It is an offence under the Domestic Animals Act 1994 to hold onto a stray or lost dog or cat.